yera111/asbolsyn2/memory-bank/progress.md

 - **Performance Optimization**: Efficient database queries and in-memory processing for fast analytics
 - **Privacy Protection**: User IDs are anonymized in analytics reports to protect user privacy

-### Step 14.2: Analytics Commands Bug Fixes ✅- **Completed on:** December 18, 2025- **Status:** Completed- **Summary:**  - Fixed critical bug where `/metrics` command was sending multiple repeated titles  - Removed automatic detailed reports from `/metrics` to prevent title spam  - Fixed Markdown parsing error in `/analytics` command by completely removing Markdown formatting  - Converted all analytics output to plain text to prevent Telegram parsing errors  - Updated all analytics functions to use safe Unicode characters (━) instead of equals signs  - Removed all backticks, asterisks, and other Markdown special characters  - Fixed vendor name escaping issues that were causing parsing errors  - Improved user experience by making analytics commands more focused and reliable  - Enhanced error handling and prevented all Telegram API parsing errors  - Converted `/metrics`, `/metrics_detailed`, and `/analytics` to plain text format### Implementation Summary:The metrics enhancement project has been **successfully completed** with the following deliverables:
+### Step 14.2: Analytics Commands Bug Fixes ✅
+- **Completed on:** December 18, 2025
+- **Status:** Completed
+- **Summary:**
+  - Fixed critical bug where `/metrics` command was sending multiple repeated titles
+  - Removed automatic detailed reports from `/metrics` to prevent title spam
+  - Fixed Markdown parsing error in `/analytics` command by completely removing Markdown formatting
+  - Converted all analytics output to plain text to prevent Telegram parsing errors
+  - Updated all analytics functions to use safe Unicode characters (━) instead of equals signs
+  - Removed all backticks, asterisks, and other Markdown special characters
+  - Fixed vendor name escaping issues that were causing parsing errors
+  - Improved user experience by making analytics commands more focused and reliable
+  - Enhanced error handling and prevented all Telegram API parsing errors
+  - Converted `/metrics`, `/metrics_detailed`, and `/analytics` to plain text format

+### Implementation Summary:
+The metrics enhancement project has been **successfully completed** with the following deliverables:

 **✅ Core Features Delivered:**
 - Enhanced main `/metrics` dashboard with 15+ KPIs and beautiful formatting